Beijing's Olympics close, ending safe but odd global moment

 By many mechanical measures, these Games were a success.
 They were, in fact, quite safe — albeit in the carefully modulated, dress-up-for-company way that authoritarian governments always do best.
 The local volunteers, as is usually the case, were delightful, helpful and engaging.

 “The Chinese people embraced these Games.
-Even in the closed loop, we could make this experience of excitement, of warmth, of hospitality and of friendliness,” International Olympic Committee President Thomas Bach said Friday.
+Even in the closed loop, we could make this experience of excitement, of warmth, of hospitality and of friendliness,” Bach said Friday.

 There was snow — most of it fake, some of it real.
 The venues — many of them, like the Bird’s Nest and the Aquatic Center, harvested from the 2008 edition of the Beijing Olympics — performed to expectations.
 One new locale, Big Air Shougang, carved from a repurposed steel mill, was an appealingly edgy mashup of winter wonderland and rust-belt industrial landscape.